wirednkod/papi-intro-tutorial/steps/2/README.md

 > Note: the command `bunx papi add dot -n polkadot` is same if we used an rpc endpoint with the flag -w, meaning:
 >
-> `$ bunx papi add -w wss://polkadot-collectives-rpc.polkadot.io dot`
+> `$ bunx papi add dot -w wss://polkadot-collectives-rpc.polkadot.io`
 >
 > but since `polkadot` is a known chain, the first command will suffice